ChewChat/chew.chat/channels/cats.md

 ## Description

-use this channel for cat spam and cat spam only!
+Use this channel for cat spam and cat spam only!

 ## Rules